schmaustech/hosted-control-plane-multiarch/README.md

 EOF
 ~~~

+Once we have generated the file we can create the operator on our cluster.

 ~~~bash
 $ oc create -f metallb-operator.yaml
 namespace/metallb-system created
 operatorgroup.operators.coreos.com/metallb-operator created
 subscription.operators.coreos.com/metallb-operator-sub created
 ~~~

+We also need to create the MetalLB instance as well.

 ~~~bash
 $ cat <<EOF >metallb-instance.yaml